deepintdev/deepint-documentation/EXTERNAL-SOURCES.md

  - Self hosted and self stored data.
  - Fully customizable.
 You can use any internal storage system and you can restrict the data access of your API.

-Disadavantages:
+Disadvantages:

  - You have to provide your own infrastructure.
  - Data updating features are disabled.

 ## How to host an external source

-In order to host an external source you need to provide an API with at lesat these endpoints:
+In order to host an external source you need to provide an API with at least these endpoints:

 ### Handshake endpoint